jessepav/lacygoill-wiki-backup/algo.md

    - inside the code, write special cases *before* main case

    - describe *exactly* the state of the environment when a special case occurs;
-     –  aka necessary  and sufficient  conditions –  ... and  let all  the other states be handled by the main case
+     –  i.e. necessary  and sufficient  conditions –  ... and  let all  the other
+     states be handled by the main case

 ---